Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Issuing Bank
 The issuing bank also known as the customer's bank, issues a payment card or checks to an individual.

-## Independent software vendor
+## Independent Software Vendor
-Independent software vendor (ISV) term may also refer to the vendor’s software developer.
+Independent Software Vendor (ISV) term may also refer to the vendor’s software developer.

-## IVR Telephony
+## Integrated Voice Response
-Integrated Voice Response Telephony technology creates automatic message selections through phone systems.
-First Data Payeezy Gateway software can be used in IVR telephony.
+Integrated Voice Response (IVR) technology creates automatic message selections through phone systems.

 ## Leased Line
 Dedicated communications channel leased from a common carrier; leased lines usually can handle greater transmission speeds than the dial-up telephone system.
 Leased lines from the telephone company can be "conditioned" (electronically fine-tuned), which can reduce transmission error rates.